 And then take your time and review the day.
 Pay attention to your breathing.
 Notice how your body, how every fiber and muscle relaxes.
 How was your day today?
 What felt good?

 Try to be aware of yourself.
 You can do this exercise for as long as you like.
-And then fall into a deep and restful sleep.
+And then go into a deep and restful sleep fall.

 Have you ever walked consciously?
 With all your senses?
 No?
 Then you should definitely try it now.
 Direct your attention to your feet and notice the ground.
 How does it feel?